 Drugs like Klonopin, generic name Clonazepam, are routinely used by people.
 It can be tempting to administer this sedative medication to calm an anxious pet dog.

 Like Valium and Xanax, this prescription med is a benzodiazepine.
 The main difference is that Klonopin is not as fast acting.
 Nevertheless, its use for dogs is a bit risky.

 For this reason, we can’t recommend Klonopin.
 This drug comes with dangers for your dog.
 That said, vets do utilize Clonazepam for canine insomnia, pain and anxiety.

 Can I Give My Dog Klonopin?
 Answer: Only when prescribed by a vet

 There are numerous side effects associated with misuse of this powerful drug.

 Giving a dog Klonopin (Clonazepam) is likely not the right treatment for their anxiety, depression, poor sleep or pain.
 Even if you dose Klonopin correctly, there are safer and more appropriate solutions.
-Your dog may not react well and a dependency can develop.
+Your dog may not react well.
 Clonazepam can also cause complications when interacting with other drugs.

 Consider getting pet-formulated Rescue Remedy drops.
 It’s an effective stress reliever and much safer than Klonopin.

 Klonopin K9 Conundrum

 Medicating with Klonopin could create a physical dependency which can negatively affect your dog’s demeanor and well being.
 That is just one key reason to get the help of a vet.

 Klonopin can also cause a change in appetite, fatigue, vomiting and diarrhea.
 Clonazepam may even have an opposite effect, making a pet dog hyperactive which is obviously counterproductive.

 Safe Dosing for Pet Dogs

 We do not advise that a dog take Clonazepam or Ativan, in any dose, without professional assistance.
 If you plan to provide it, a proper Klonopin dose is crucial and only a vet should make the determination.

 Xanax and Similar Drugs

 Clonazepam is in the same benzodiazepine class with the very popular drug named Xanax.
 These two work in similar ways in regards to their effects on you or your precious pet dog.